 Knowing when your website updates lets you keep an eye on any website content changes and stay on top of your new content.
 It’s also a good way to monitor for hacking activity and know when your website goes offline.

 Unfortunately, many business owners misestimate the importance of website changes, even for content-driven websites.
-Here’s what Lesly Lorenz said about it:

 Once you grasp the importance of this task, it’s time to take action to monitor website content changes.
 Thankfully, there’s a bunch of useful tools that business owners can put in good use to automatically detect all content changes and updates, avoid the need to manually check website changes, and monitor server performance and availability.

-1. Page Changes Monitoring By SE Ranking
+2. Page Changes Monitoring By the SaaS Tool SE Ranking

 A lot of websites are dynamic.
 To increase sales and conversions, online marketers need to constantly improve and change the site structure, design, CTA on the landing or pricing pages, and content on web pages.
 To figure out what changes happen on a site, what working for your competitors, and what theories they test and accept, you can learn more about this using Page Changes Monitoring Tool by SE Ranking.